The application period is currently closed.

 - Evidence of First Nations status (such as a copy of a status card or membership affirmation),

 - Evidence of student status (such as a letter of acceptance or a transcript of marks, etc.),

 - Letter of reference (from an employer, professor, community member, etc.).

-As part of the application process, students must also complete a 500-word essay (minimum) that responds to :
+As part of the application process, students must also complete a short essay (no more than 500 words) that answers the question:

 Students who meet the mandatory criteria will have their essay reviewed and rated by a committee established by the FNIGC Board of Directors, according to a rating scale and matrix that will be posted online with a more detailed set of application instructions.